 Both Copenhagen and Tallinn during the autumn are popular places to visit.
 Many travelers come to Tallinn for the shopping scene and the natural beauty of the area.
 Also, many visitors come to Copenhagen in the autumn for the city's sights and attractions, the shopping scene, and the natural beauty of the area.

 In the autumn, Tallinn is much colder than Copenhagen.
-Typically, the autumn temperatures in Tallinn in October are around 7°C (44°F), and Copenhagen is about 10°C (50°F).
+Typically, the autumn temperatures in Tallinn in October average around 7°C (44°F), and Copenhagen averages at about 10°C (50°F).

 Tallinn usually gets more rain in October than Copenhagen.
 Tallinn gets 70 mm (2.8 in) of rain, while Copenhagen receives 59 mm (2.3 in) of rain this time of the year.

 The winter attracts plenty of travelers to both Tallinn and Copenhagen.
 Many visitors come to Tallinn in the winter for the museums, the shopping scene, and the cuisine.
 Also, most visitors come to Copenhagen for the museums, the shopping scene, and the cuisine during these months.

 Copenhagen can be very cold during winter.
 Tallinn can get quite cold in the winter.
 In January, Tallinn is generally much colder than Copenhagen.
 Daily temperatures in Tallinn average around -5°C (22°F), and Copenhagen fluctuates around 1°C (33°F).

 In January, Tallinn usually receives less rain than Copenhagen.
 Tallinn gets 45 mm (1.8 in) of rain, while Copenhagen receives 51 mm (2 in) of rain each month for the winter.